Legend of Mana: Legacy

 In November 2000, Legend of Mana was ranked number 48 on Weekly Famitsus list of top 100 PlayStation games of all time.
 The game was re-released on February 21, 2002, as part of the PSone Books best-sellers series in Japan, in 2006 as part of Square Enix's Ultimate Hits collection, and re-released on the PlayStation 3 PlayStation Network store as part of the PSone Classics series on March 22, 2011.
 A remastered version was released on June 24, 2021, for the Nintendo Switch, PlayStation 4, and PC.
-This version of the game was later released for Android and iOS on December 7, 2021, and on September 26, 2024, for Xbox Series X|S. An anime adaptation by Yokohama Animation Laboratory and Graphinica titled Legend of Mana: The Teardrop Crystal aired from October to December 2022.
+This version of the game was later released for Android and iOS on December 7, 2021, and on September 26, 2024, for Xbox Series XS.
+An anime adaptation by Yokohama Animation Laboratory and Graphinica titled Legend of Mana: The Teardrop Crystal aired from October to December 2022.
 The series premiered in October 2022.